connectifi-co/connectors/README.md

 NPM workspaces project.
 There are workspaces for all the cloud providers which contain serverless configs as well as some common etc folders.

-- `aws` where all the AWS serverless configuration lives
+- `workspaces/aws` where all the AWS serverless configuration lives
-- `azure` where all the Azure serverless configuration lives
+- `workspaces/azure` where all the Azure serverless configuration lives
-- `google` where all the Google configuration lives
+- `workspaces/google` where all the Google configuration lives
-- `common` common typescript functions, most of the code lives here
+- `workspaces/common` common typescript functions, most of the code lives here